 If you'll be coming to the U.S. from overseas and will either:

 - Attend Carnegie Mellon or another school in the U.S. in the fall

 Admission is on a rolling basis.
 Applicants will begin to receive notification of our admission decision in early February.
 If admitted, you'll need to submit a $200 deposit within one month of the date of notification in order to reserve your space in the program.

-Full settlement of fees (excluding the cost of books) for all students must be postmarked by May 15, 2014 for enrollment in the six-week summer program. *If admitted after April 24th, full settlement fees (excluding the cost of books) for these students must be postparked by June 9, 2014.
+Full settlement of fees (excluding the cost of books) for all students must be postmarked by May 15, 2016 for enrollment in the six-week summer program.